This article was updated on November 2017

 Medically Needy only provides coverage in the event of an illness or hospitalization.
 Currently, this coverage does not meet the minimum essential standards, but the marketplace may grant a hardship exemption from the mandate to anyone who needs this form of cost assistance.

 What If I Don’t Pay the Individual Shared Responsibility Tax?

 If you don’t pay the fine for not having insurance, and you don’t qualify for an exemption, then you may be subject to additional interest by the IRS.
 By law, the IRS cannot prosecute you, put a lien on your property or assets, or pursue criminal sanctions against you for failing to pay the individual responsibility tax like it can if you don’t pay your regular taxes.
 However, the IRS does have the authority to deduct the penalty fee from your refund and levy additional interest for as long as you refuse to pay the fine.
 In other words, a $695 tax could increase to thousands over the course of several years.

 The bottom line is that if you’re not going to get health insurance, then you may as well pay the fine and avoid additional penalties imposed by the IRS.
 Note that the fee will increase each year with inflation.
 Already, people are paying substantially more in penalty fees than they were when the law took effect in 2013.
-In 2016, the penalty fee for not having minimum essential coverage is $695 per adult, $347.50 per child or 2.5 percent on top of your taxable household income, whichever is greater.
-Next year, the fees will increase yet again.
+In 2017, the penalty fee for not having minimum essential coverage was $695 per adult and $347.50 per child, or 2.5 percent on top of your taxable household income, whichever was greater.
+Fees will increase each year, but rates for 2018 have not been finalized yet.
 If you need help signing up for coverage or learning more about your options under the ACA, check out our additional articles on Obamacare.